 - All students are strongly encouraged to participate in an internship or research activity prior to graduation.

-- All students are strongly encouraged to participate in Day of Service activities when possible.
+- All students are strongly encouraged to participate in Service Learning activities when possible.

 - Complete end-of-semester survey each semester